University Act (British Columbia)

-The University Act was enacted by the Legislative Assembly of British Columbia to establish degree-granting universities for British Columbia.
-The first University Act was passed in 1890, which act continues in force and defines the first Convocation of The University of British Columbia.
+It was enacted by the Legislative Assembly of British Columbia to establish degree-granting universities for British Columbia.

+The first University Act was passed in 1890, which continues in force and defines the first Convocation of The University of British Columbia.
 A subsequent Act was passed in 1908 (in conjunction with the University Endowment Act of 1907).
 Under this new statute, the governance of the University of British Columbia was clarified.